-There are two teams who play with 8 each players each, 5 on the pitch, and 3 subtitles.
-The objective is to score in the opposing team’s goal; the goal is suspended approximately two meters above the water.
+There are two teams comprised of 8 each players each, 5 on the pitch and 3 substitutes.
+The objective is to score in the opposing team’s goal, which is suspended approximately two meters above the water.
 The ball can be thrown using the hands or a paddle can be used to pass between the players and also to shoot the goal.
 This sport can be played in swimming pools or any stretch of flat water.

 - Beach Water Polo — an open water version of water polo played on a smaller field with four players per team.

 - Water Polo — a team sport played in swimming pools, the aim is to pass the ball over the water and into the goal net.

 - Polo (Horse Polo) — a team sport played on horseback in which the objective is to hit a ball into a goal using a long-handled mallet.